trbail01/NECCFlappyBirdGame/README.md

-This is a cool flappy bird game.
-We need to fix this readme.
+# NECC Flappy Bird
+This is a Python game for programming students to contribute to / learn more about Python and contributing to a project stored on Github.